simplysh/toggle-spec.vim/README.md

 ## Introduction

-toggle-spec is lightweight, zero-dependencies plug-in which allows you to quickly open the test file of the current buffer.
+**Toggle Spec** is lightweight, zero-dependencies plug-in which allows you to quickly open the test file of the current buffer.
 It works with any extension, and supports both `.spec` and `.test` naming conventions.

-toggle-spec will recursively search for files within your entire project, by using your `.git` folder as the project root.
+Toggle Spec will recursively search for files within your entire project, by using your `.git` folder as the project root.

 ## Usage